Content on this page was generated by AI and has not been manually reviewed.

 Does enabling Secure Network slow down my browsing?

 You might notice some slowdown because traffic is routed through an extra network path, but for many users this impact is modest.
 Your mileage varies based on location and network conditions.
+How to enable vpn in microsoft edge using extensions, Windows VPN, and privacy tips for Edge browser 2026

 What data does Edge Secure Network collect?